 Either way, those two cards will tie your rewards to specific hotel chains.
 The best option for the price may be to get a general-purpose travel card instead.
 If you’re less picky about where you stay, you’ll get much more say about where to apply your rewards across each leg of your journey.

-Best cards to pair the Hilton Honors American Express Business card with
+Best cards to pair with this card

 Similarly, you might want to look into a card that can earn you rewards on other travel expenses at a higher rate, like a general travel card.
 For the same $95 annual fee, the Ink Business Preferred® Credit Card earns 3X Chase Ultimate Rewards points on the first $150,000 you spend each account anniversary year on travel, shipping purchases, internet/cable/phone services and select advertising purchases.